-The Utah Department of Health is proposing significant changes to Utah’s Medicaid program.
+The Utah Department of Health is proposing significant changes to Utah’s Medicaid and PCN program.
 Every comment will make a difference.
-See below for a sample comment template.
-Comments are due to the Department of Health by July 20th.
+See below for a sample comment template and talking points.
+Comments are due to the federal government by September 30th.
 You can submit comments here.
-Or come share your comments at the public hearing on July 10th.

 Waiver Comment Template:

-The changes to Medicaid sought by the administration would significantly increase the number of uninsured Utahns, keep many in a cycle of poverty, and make our state less healthy.
+The proposed revisions to Utah’s initial waiver application (Submitted to CMS August 18, 2016) would increase the number of uninsured Utahns, keep many in a cycle of poverty, and make our state less healthy.
+The proposed amendments to Utah’s 1115 waiver application would create more barriers to care.

-I object to these proposed changes because they will undermine the health of Utahns including the chronically homeless, people in need of substance use or mental health treatment, people with chronic conditions, low-income parents.
-Time limits on people’s coverage will be particularly harmful to those with chronic or disabling conditions, people working in a low-wage job, or parents or caretakers.
+I object to these proposed revisions to the original 1115 waiver application, including time limits, work requirements and higher co-pays, because they will undermine the health of Utahns including the chronically homeless, people in need of substance use or mental health treatment, people with chronic conditions and low-income parents.

 Sample talking points for different populations: